peterldowns/wwikt/README.md

 Also, I can do friends of friends, but only if my friends use the app, too.
 I can add an invite?
 Send out a "Hey, I'm moving to xxx, and I want to see if I know anyone there."

 **5/4 02:10** Couldn't sleep, so I kept hacking.
 Hooray!
 Things don't work.
 Boo!
 Mostly everything does.
 Actually, it's pretty cool, it acts as a _super basic_ location search for your friends.

+**5/4 12:13** Finished up a lot of pretty CSS stuff, have a basic loader.
+Things are pretty cool.
+I think I should only try to look at friends, but try to use all of their location objects, too.
+Then, have some sort of FB interaction where you can be prompted to write on their wall "Hey, I'm moving to __location__, do you know anyone there that I might want to be friends with?"
+An option I could improve this with would be when I look at location objects, look for other users associated with them, then add this to the message: "I see you were near __location__ with __personA__, __personB__, __personC__, do you think I'd be interested in meeting any of them?".
+That would be totally achievable and easy to do.